ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux 10 (Buster).md

      }
      ```

-7. Now you are able to reach your Shibboleth IDP Metadata on:
+#### Download IdP Metadata

    * `https://ssp-idp.example.org/simplesaml/saml2/idp/metadata.php`

    (change ```ssp-idp.example.org``` to you IDP full qualified domain name)

-8. Register you IDP on IDEM Entity Registry (your entity has to be approved by an IDEM Federation Operator before become part of IDEM Test Federation):
+#### Register IdP on IDEM Entity Registry

-   * Go to `https://registry.idem.garr.it` and follow "**Insert a New Identity Provider into the IDEM Test Federation**"
+   * Go to `https://registry.idem.garr.it` and follow "**Insert a New Identity Provider into the IDEM Test Federation**" (your entity has to be approved by an IDEM Federation Operator before become part of IDEM Test Federation)

 ### Appendix A - How to release attributes to specific SP only